danielharrell/open-eyes-lect-2017-18/Open.md

 the word "open" without further thought may make it worth further thought.
-We can wonder what it means to say "my door is always open", even if asking this of a friend, who just said it to you, would be rude, or dense.
+We can wonder what it means to say "my door is always open", even if asking this of a friend, who just said it to you, risks being rude, or dense.

 Still another reason for wonder comes from the way the word "open" is defined in dictionaries---largely through